owenyang83/latex-novice/02-structure.md

 Although TeX is suitable for small, uncomplicated projects, it does not automate many tasks without additional work.
-LaTeX on the other hand does not require any programming ability.
+LaTeX fixes this with the ability to quicklyswitch between different document types, keep track of sectioning, manage cross-references, and much more.
-It already knows how to switch between different document types, keep track of sectioning, manage cross-references, and much more.
+Unlike TeX, LaTeX does not require any knowledge of programming.

 We will now have a look at the basic structure required to set up any LaTeX project.